-Digitalisation is promoted in many industries – always leading to the same result: processes become easier and more automated.
+Digitalization is promoted in many industries – always leading to the same result: processes become easier and more automated.
 In addition, there is the pressure from regulatory requirements as well as an increasing cost pressure due to decreasing margins and the markets’ globalisation.
-Thus, a further digitalisation of the processes is required aiming to achieve a proper end-to-end processing within the process chain.
+Thus, a further digitalization of the processes is required aiming to achieve a proper end-to-end processing within the process chain.
 The simplification of the upstream processes in payments leads to a simplification of downstream steps.

 CEO, valantic Trading Solutions AG

 ”For software solutions, a central gateway architecture is vitally important to guarantee the integration of all future microservices.“

 The full potential of the advantages of the new standards can only be realised if all stakeholders within the processes can make full use of them.
 The “conversion solutions” for legacy formats, i.e. necessary repeated translations between old and new and vice versa, are often hailed as a means to an end but are explicitly omitted.
 Data quality would dilute and the error rate would rather increase than decrease.

 However, the high level of data granularity presupposes significantly increased requirements for the processing and the systems used.
 This not only affects data validation and control of the required workflows but also data presentation and data enrichment for the user and the customer.